Werrington Downs: European settlement

 The first land grant in the area was made in 1831 to Phillip Parker King, son of the Governor Phillip Gidley King.
 It became part of the Werrington estate belonging to his sister Mary Lethbridge and was run as a farm until the 1880s when subdivision began.
 Widespread residential development didn't begin until the 1970s when Landcom began building in the area.
 The suburb's name was gazetted in 1976.

 Demographics

-As per the 2011 Census, the most common ancestries in Werrington Downs were Australian 34.7%, English 29.2%, Irish 7.7%, Scottish 5.5% and German 2.4%.
-81.6% of people were born in Australia with a median weekly household income of $1,725.
-The most common countries of birth were England 4.1%, New Zealand 1.7%, Scotland 0.9% and India 0.7%.
-The most common occupations in Werrington Downs included Clerical and Administrative Workers 18.9%, Technicians and Trades Workers 16.6%, Professionals 12.7%, Sales Workers 10.6%, and Community and Personal Service Workers 10.5%.
+As per the 2021 Census, the most common ancestries in Werrington Downs were Australian 42.2%, English 37.8%, Irish 8.8%, Scottish 8.3% and Australian Aboriginal 6.6%.
+80.9% of people were born in Australia with a median weekly household income of $2,139.
+The most common countries of birth were England 3.4%, India 1.5%, New Zealand 1.1%, Philippines 1.0% and Lebanon 0.9%.
+The most common occupations in Werrington Downs included Clerical and Administrative Workers 17.8%, Technicians and Trades Workers 16.0%, Professionals 14.8%, Community and Personal Service Workers 12.3% and Managers 10.9%.